felipedelosh/PruebaTecnicaSIER/README.md

 ![Edit a event](Docs/editEvent.png)

 ## Edit status of event

-Enter the url localhost:4000/event method PATCH and send the JSON to edit a event, the servers response ith  the information in Json file.
+if you need change the state of event to revised or pending of revision enter the url localhost:4000/event method PATCH and send the JSON to edit a event, the servers response with  the information in Json file.

 {
     "id" : 2,